ArthurQiangLi/S18_TouchGFX/X-CUBE-DISPLAY/x-cube-display.md

 Key takeaway:

+1. You can review the code and see how hardware is connected with TouchGFX lib,
-1. This package works with old cubeMx only, like 3.0.0 works with cubeMx6.7.0
+2. This package works with old cubeMx only, like 3.0.0 works with cubeMx6.7.0

 ## 1. Links
 1. Official link [Display module software expansion for STM32Cube](https://www.st.com/en/embedded-software/x-cube-display.html)